Colorado Pauses Use Of Johnson & Johnson COVID Vaccine

 DENVER (CBS4)– The Colorado Department of Public Health and Environment paused the use of Johnson & Johnson COVID-19 vaccine “out of an abundance of caution” on Tuesday.
 This comes in response to the joint announcement by the Centers for Disease Control and the FDA that they are pausing the use of the J&J vaccine, Janssen.

 Federal officials recommended temporarily suspending the use of the vaccine after reports of 6 people in the U.S. who got rare and severe blood clots after receiving the vaccine.
 The federal government is allowing states to determine whether to pause use of the J&J vaccine.
-The CDPHE is “requiring providers to stop administration of the Janssen vaccine until additional information becomes available.”READ MORE: COVID In Colorado: Counties Prepare Local COVID Dials As State COVID Dial Is Set To Expire
+The CDPHE is “requiring providers to stop administration of the Janssen vaccine until additional information becomes available.”READ MORE: Colorado Weather: Wave Of Rain And Snow Showers Expected Overnight

+The Denver Department of Public Health and Environment announced a short time later that they will follow the CDPHE recommendations to pause the use of the J&J vaccine.

 “In these cases, a type of blood clot called cerebral venous sinus thrombosis (CVST) was seen in combination with low levels of blood platelets (thrombocytopenia).
 All six cases occurred among women between the ages of 18 and 48, and symptoms occurred 6 to 13 days after vaccination.
 Treatment of this specific type of blood clot is different from the treatment that might typically be administered.
 Usually, an anticoagulant drug called heparin is used to treat blood clots.
-In this setting, administration of heparin may be dangerous, and alternative treatments need to be given,” the FDA and CDC stated in a joint statement.READ MORE: Watch The Derek Chauvin Trial Live
+In this setting, administration of heparin may be dangerous, and alternative treatments need to be given,” the FDA and CDC stated in a joint statement.READ MORE: Wilderness Volunteers Help Rebuild Trails In Cameron Peak Fire Burn Area

 The J&J vaccine makes up only a small portion of the COVID-19 vaccine allocation, with this week’s total 9,700 compared to nearly 280,000 doses of Pfizer and Moderna that Colorado expects to receive this week.